-Select the interface to which the VLAN will be attached.
-Enter a unique name for your VLAN (Cf. section Allowed names).
-You may also enter a description.
-Color assigned to the VLAN.
-This field allows specifying the value to be associated with the VLAN in packets passing through the network.
-This tag identifies the VLAN and is used at the Ethernet level.
+Parent interface Select the interface to which the VLAN will be attached.
+Name Enter a unique name for your VLAN (Cf. section Allowed names).
+Comments You may also enter a description.
+Color Color assigned to the VLAN.
+VLAN IDs This field allows specifying the value to be associated with the VLAN in packets passing through the network.
+This tag identifies the VLAN and is used at the Etherne level.
 It must be unique and be any value between 1 and 4094 inclusive.
-This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
-Determine whether the VLAN should be defined as an external or internal (protected) interface.
+Priority (CoS) This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
+This interface is Determine whether the VLAN should be defined as an external or internal (protected interface.